Consensus-Based Optimization Methods Converge Globally

 \section{Conclusions}

-The proof technique is based on the novel insight that the dynamics of individual agents follow, on average over all realizations of Brownian motion paths, the gradient flow dynamics associated with the map $v\mapsto \N{v-\globmin}_2^2$, where $\globmin$ is the global minimizer of the objective.
-This implies that CBO methods are barely influenced by the local energy landscape of the objective $\CE$, suggesting a high degree of robustness and versatility of the method.
-As opposed to stringent concentration conditions enforced on the initial agent configuration $\rho_0$ in the analyses in \cite{carrillo2018analytical,ha2020convergenceHD,ha2021convergence,fornasier2020consensus_sphere_convergence}, the derived result holds under minimal assumptions about the initial distribution $\rho_0$.
-Furthermore, we merely require local Lipschitz continuity about the objective $\CE$, relaxing the regularity requirement $\CE \in \CC^2(\bbR^d)$ from prior works. {In order to demonstrate the relevance of the result of convergence in mean-field law for establishing a complete convergence proof of the original numerical scheme~\eqref{eq:dyn_micro_discrete}, we prove a probabilistic result about the rate of convergence of the mean-field approximation, which connects the finite particle regime with the mean-field limit.
-With this we close the gap regarding the mean-field limit approximation of CBO and provide the first, and so far unique, wholistic convergence proof of CBO on the plane.} {We believe that the proposed analysis strategy can be adopted for other recently developed adaptations of the CBO algorithm, for instance CBO methods tailored to manifold optimization problems \cite{fornasier2020consensus_hypersurface_wellposedness,fornasier2020consensus_sphere_convergence}, as well as related metaheuristics such as Particle Swarm Optimization~\cite{kennedy1995particle,grassi2020particle,qiu2022PSOconvergence}.
-For CBO with anisotropic Brownian motions, which are especially relevant in high-dimensional optimization problems~\cite{carrillo2019consensus}, this has already been done in~\cite{fornasier2021convergence}.}
+In this paper we establish the convergence of consensus-based optimization (CBO) methods to the global minimizer.
+The proof technique is based on the novel insight that the dynamics of individual agents follow, on average over all realizations of Brownian motion paths, the gradient flow dynamics associated with the map $v\mapsto \Nnormal{v-\globmin}_2^2$, where $\globmin$ is the global minimizer of the objective~$\CE$.
+This implies that CBO methods are barely influenced by the local energy landscape of $\CE$, suggesting a high degree of robustness and versatility of the method.
+As opposed to \revisedTwo{restrictive} concentration conditions on the initial agent configuration $\rho_0$ in the analyses in \cite{carrillo2018analytical,ha2020convergenceHD,ha2021convergence,fornasier2020consensus_sphere_convergence}, \revisedTwo{our} result holds under \revisedTwo{mild} assumptions about the initial distribution $\rho_0$.
+Furthermore, we merely require local Lipschitz continuity \revisedTwo{and a certain tractability condition} about the objective $\CE$, relaxing the regularity requirement~$\CE\in\CC^2(\bbR^d)$ \revisedTwo{together with further assumptions} from prior works.
+In order to demonstrate the relevance of the result of convergence in mean-field law for establishing a complete convergence proof of the original numerical scheme~\eqref{eq:dyn_micro_discrete}, we prove a probabilistic quantitative result about the mean-field approximation, which connects the finite particle regime with the mean-field limit.
+With this we close the gap regarding the mean-field approximation of CBO and provide the first, and so far unique, holistic convergence proof of CBO on the plane.